Sunday, May 10, 2026

 Life on Earth was his 1979 breakthrough series; Reuters notes that he wrote the full 13-hour script and travelled the world for three years to tell the story of evolution from simple organisms to humans.

-A television programme became a childhood landmark.
+This television programme became a childhood landmark for me.

 In those days this was not because it was “content.”

-it just arrived at 6pm on a Sunday night in small town, pre-internet New Zealand and lodged itself somewhere deep.
+Not because a streaming algorithm shoved it in your face.
+It just arrived at 6pm on a Sunday night in small town, pre-internet New Zealand and lodged itself somewhere deep.

 I had a turbulent childhood, and I do not carry a neat archive of memories from that time.
 But I remember watching Life on Earth.
 I remember being spellbound.
 I remember that the world suddenly seemed older, stranger, bigger, and somehow safer than the room I was sitting in.